 During a laparoscopic incisional hernia repair, the hernial sac is pushed inside the abdominal cavity.
 The defect stays open but it is covered with a permanent mesh graft placed under the abdominal muscles.
 Laparoscopic incisional hernia repairs have fast recovery (two-three days) because there is no incision of the abdominal wall.
-In the open procedure there is re-incision which bears considerable trauma and requires nursing of a large wound.
+In the open procedure, there is re-incision that bears considerable trauma and requires nursing of a large wound.
 Esthetically, the laparoscopic procedure goes almost unnoticed.

 Laparoscopic Parastomal Hernia

 There are two types of laparoscopic parastomal techniques: “keyhole” and “sugarbaker”.
 In keyhole repairs, the parastomal hernia is fixed with an intraperitoneal (inside the abdominal wall) mesh having an opening to allow the intestine through.
 In “sugarbaker” or “modified sugarbaker” repairs, the mesh is placed intraperitoneally as well but without the opening.
 The mesh covers the entire defect and surroundings of the intestine.

 “Modified Sugarbaker technique was first described by Stelzner et al. in 2004.
 By laparotomy, an intraperitoneal expanded polytetrafluoroethylene mesh was placed with overlap the edges of the fascia by at least 5 cm in all directions.
 In 20 patients, with a mean follow up of 3.5 years, they saw three asymptomatic recurrences.”11